Originally published Jan. 25, 2018 by Interlochen Public Radio.

 By MORGAN SPRINGER

 A growing body of research says more physically active kids do better in school.
-But, across the country, time for [physical educatinon] class and recess has been replaced with more sedentary time in classrooms.
+But, across the country, time for class and recess has been replaced with more sedentary time in classrooms.
 Traverse City Central Grade School is doing the opposite though, giving kids more exercise to help boost their reading scores.

 It’s a Wednesday morning in the gym at Central Grade.
 Physical education teacher Mary Radecki puts on music and nearly 20 kindergarteners hurry off to different stations in the gym.
 Movement lab has started.